Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 You can see here exotic arapima, freshwater rays, herbivorous pacu piranhas and redfin catfish.

-This is the longest lake in the world and the second largest after Baikal lies in East Africa.
-His isolation meant that most of the animals that inhabit them are endemic.
+It is the longest lake in the world and the second deepest lake after Lake Baikal, located in East Africa.
+Its isolation meant that most of the animals that inhabit it are endemic.

 The native habitat of many species of fauna and flora shown at the exhibition is to raise the level of awareness and increase the need to care for the natural environment and species occurring in it.
-You can see, among others, trout, burbot, perch and crucian carp.
+Here you can see, among others, trout, burbot, perch and crucian carp.

 Southeast Asia is a green and humid land with a very diverse aquatic environment.
-Most plants and fish grown in our home aquariums come from Asia.
+Most of the plants and fish grown in our home aquariums come from Asia.

 The "Path of knowledge about exotic plants" program gives the possibility of direct contact with exotic nature.

-An interactive educational path has been marked out in the exhibition pavilions and points where you can touch interesting plants have been identified.
+An interactive educational path has been marked out in the exhibition pavilions and points where you can touch interesting plants have been distinguished.

 After the classes the group receives a certificate.

-Facilities for the physically disabled: driveway, elevator, toilet.
+Facilities for the mobility impaired: driveway, elevator, toilet.